Colchester Institute Skip To Main Content

 Our Safeguarding Policy guidelines are given to businesses where they don’t already have a safeguarding policy in place.

-All apprentice employers will be monitored as part of the initial sign-up process and the 12 weekly review process.
+In addition all apprentice employers will be monitored as part of the initial sign-up process and the 12 weekly review process.

 The College need to: